 Syncing your Xbox 360 Controller is not an exception, and even older models should connect to your laptop or desktop without too much trouble.
+Here is a basic rundown of how to connect an Xbox 360 controller to your PC.

 - How to connect a PS4 controller to a PC